EECA-NZ/TIMES-NZ-Model-Files/TIMES-NZ-INTERNAL-QA/assets/app_use.md

-This app is designed to explore all result outputs of TIMES-NZ 3.0.
+This explorer is a QA tool, designed by EECA's modelling team to explore the results of TIMES-NZ model results for QA purposes.

-For every chart, you can select the way the bars are grouped, and filter the data based on the underlying structure.

-Filter options update based on your current selection.
-For example, if you select the "Industrial" sector group, then only Industral subsectors will be available in the Sector filter options.
+Each tab contains one or more charts, and each of these can be filtered and grouped in multiple ways.
+The filter options will update based on your current selection.
+For example, selecting the Sector Group "Industry" means that the Sector field will only contain industrial sector options.

-Select any available scenario from the dropdown to explore, or optionally compare two different scenarios in any chart.
+It is possible to download the full data for each chart, or download all results data bundled as a zip file.
+You can also change the scenario displayed, or compare scenarios for any given chart.

+Note that data is not available for every year for performance reasons.
+We have included as many as practical, but each additional solution year exponentially increases model solve times.

 ### Explorer tabs

-TIMES outputs have been organised into specific sections for ease of use.
+TIMES-NZ outputs have been organised into specific sections for ease of use.
 These include:

  - Production (Primary energy production and imports)
- - Electricity generation (conversion of one form of energy into electricity)
+ - Electricity generation
- - Other transformation (conversion of one form of energy into another, excluding electricity)
  - Energy demand (end use of energy, including non-energy use)
  - Emissions (energy emissions from all sources)
  - "Energy service demand", (final demanded output, such as distance travelled or rooms heated)

- - Infeasibilities (developer-facing items for debugging)
+### Time slices

+TIMES-NZ 3.0 models energy supply and demand across different "TimeSlices", or periods of the year.
+We break the year down into:

+ - 4 seasons (spring, summer, autumn, winter)
+ - 2 types of day (weekend and weekday)
+ - 3 times of day (day, night, peak).
+Here, peak refers to the hour between 6 and 7pm.

+In this initial release, these are referred to by their internal codes.
+For example, SUM-WE-P would refer to summer weekend peak times.
+You can see detailed timeslice information on tabs where applicable, such as electricity consumption.